Date: December 16, 2013

 All samples under this nationwide assignment will be collected from pet foods, pet treats and pet nutritional supplements manufactured in the United States.
 This assignment does not cover imported products in either import status or domestic import (D/I) status.

 Resources have been allocated under the fiscal year (FY) 2014 work plan for FDA districts to collect and analyze 300 official samples of pet foods, pet treats and pet nutritional supplements for Salmonella (see table below for details).
-There will no investigational samples collected as part of this assignment in FY 2014.
+There will be no investigational samples collected as part of this assignment in FY 2014.

 |Sample Type||Total # of Samples Collected||Hours per Sample Collection||PAC||Sample Size||Controls Collected||Interstate Commerce Documented|